abdulhannan0389/nopCommerce-Test-Automation-Framework/readme.md

-Testing Automation Framework for nopCommerce using MS Test.
+Testing Automation Framework for nopCommerce using Selenium with C#.